digitaltwinconsortium/ManufacturingOntologies/README.md

 1. Create another `Eventstream` by clicking `Create` -> `See all` -> `Eventstream` and give it a name (e.g. `eventstream_opcua_metadata`).
 Click `Create`.
 This component will receive the OPC UA PubSub production line metadata and send it to your KQL database.
 1. Click `New source` and select `Custom App` and give it a name (e.g. `opcua_metadata`).
 Click `Add`.
 In the `Information` box, click on `Connection string-primary key` and copy it.
 You will need it soon when configuring UA Cloud Publisher.
 1. Now configure UA Cloud Publisher.
 You can either follow the steps for connecting your own production line described [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies#replacing-the-production-line-simulation-with-a-real-production-line) or you can modify the configuration of the UA Cloud Publisher setup in the production line simulation provided in this repository, for example for the Munich production line.
 For the latter, follow these steps:
-   1. Log into the VM deployed with this reference solution, open a **Powershell window** and run `Get-AksEdgeNodeAddr` as well as `kubectl get services -n munich`.
+   1. Log into the VM deployed with this reference solution, open an **Administrator Powershell window** and run `Get-AksEdgeNodeAddr` as well as `kubectl get services -n munich`.
    1. Open a browser on the VM and enter the IP address and port retrieved for UA Cloud Publisher in the previous step in the address field (e.g. `http://192.168.0.2:30356`) to access the UA Cloud Publisher UI.
    1. In the UA Cloud Publisher UI, click `Configuration` and enter the `Connection string-primary key` from the `opcua_telemetry` custom app you copied earlier into the `Broker Password` field, enter `$ConnectionString` into the `Broker Username` field, enter the `EntityPath` into the `Broker Message Topic` (the entity path is contained at the end of the connection string and starts with "es_") and the name of your custom app into the `Broker URL` field (the custom app name is contained within the connection string and starts with `eventstream-` and ends with `.servicebus.windows.net`).
    1. Select the checkbox `Use Alternative Broker For OPC UA Metadata Messages` and enter the `Connection string-primary key` from the `opcua_metadata` custom app you copied earlier into the `Alternative Broker Password` field, enter `9093` in the `Alternative Broker Port` field, enter `$ConnectionString` into the `Alternative Broker Username` field, enter the `EntityPath` into the `Broker Metadata Topic` (the entity path is contained at the end of the connection string and starts with "es_") and the name of your custom app into the `Alternative Broker URL` field (the custom app name is contained within the connection string and starts with `eventstream-` and ends with `.servicebus.windows.net`).